AldurD392/UnitedTweetAnalyzer/README.md

 ```

 The generated index file lies in `target/site/apidocs/index.html`.
-Furthermore, the source code is heavily commented.
+In addition to the docs, the source code should be readable and heavily commented.

 ## Configuration
-This project requires a valid Twitter API key in order to run.
+This project requires a valid Twitter API key in order to run (specifically, it is needed to launch the Store task, see later).

 ### Twitter OAuth
 Edit/create the `twitter4j.properties` file within the `UnitedTweetsAnalyzer` directory and enter yours before continuing.
 More detailed docs related to the Twitter4J configuration are available [here](http://twitter4j.org/en/configuration.html).

 ### Assertion checks
-We've made use of Java assertions in our code.
+We've made a large use of the Java assertions in our code.
 You can enable them by passing the `-ea` flag to the `java` command.
 We strongly advise it.